trilitech/tezos-developer-docs/docs/architecture/governance/amendment-history.md

 ---
-id: history-of-amendments
 title: History of amendments
 authors: 'Thomas Zoughebi, Aymeric Bethencourt, and Maxime Fernandez'
 lastUpdated: 30th June 2023
 ---

-As presented in the [Governance on-chain chapter](/tezos-basics/governance-on-chain), the Tezos blockchain is constantly evolving, through new amendments.
+As presented in [Governance](../governance), the Tezos blockchain is constantly evolving, through new amendments.
 In this chapter, we will present an overview of past proposals and the reasons for their approval or disapproval.

 ## [Athens](https://tezos.gitlab.io/protocols/004_Pt24m4xi.html) (Pt24m4xiP)